Power Grids Meet Strong Networks

 Driven by TDM sunset ad rapid increase in bandwidth demand, power utilities are starting to transition to a new converged IP/MPLS network to support their grid and business operations.
 This session will explore the key network architectural considerations to carry critical applications like SCADA and LMR, and IT enterprise applications, all without compromising security and performance.

 4:30pm - 5:30pm

 This panel will cover the technical and operational requirements that SCE considered to transition to a packet-based system compared to a hybrid model.
-Along with SCE, Nokia will address the important technical aspects of a packet microwave system such as LAG, sync, and adaptive modulation.
+In addition, this session will address the important technical aspects of a packet microwave system such as LAG, sync, and adaptive modulation.
 The two speakers have worked together on several multi-link packet microwave system designs.